 2.8.6.3 …. and business models that deliberately work to provide services to local communities and involve them in bringing down barriers to technology use.
+The success of these types of solutions relies fundamentally on an underlying infrastructure that can deliver high-quality and high-bandwidth connectivity, and it is therefore crucial to consider how to best support the development and maintenance of the underlying infrastructure to provide ubiquitous and affordable connectivity.